World4RL: Diffusion World Models for Policy Refinement with Reinforcement Learning for Robotic Manipulation: INTRODUCTION

 Building on this idea, we introduce World4RL, a framework that systematically integrates diffusion world models into RL for robotic manipulation.
 World4RL follows a two-stage paradigm: we first pre-train a diffusion world model on multi-task datasets to capture diverse dynamics, and then refine policies entirely within the frozen model to avoid costly and unsafe online interactions.
 Serving as a high-fidelity simulator, the world model is composed of a diffusion transition model that predicts future observations conditioned on current observations and actions, and a reward classifier that provides sparse success signals, enabling policy optimization without real-world rollouts.

 This design of framework contrasts with prior approaches such as IRASim\cite{FangqiIRASim2024} and NWM\cite{bar2024navigationworldmodels}, which primarily use generative video models for planning at test time rather than for direct policy training.
-A closer line of work, DiWA\cite{chandra2025diwa}, also employs world models for policy learning.
+A closer line of work, DiWA~\cite{chandra2025diwa}, also employs world models for policy learning.
 However, it relies on recurrent state-space models (RSSM\cite{hafner2021mastering}), which lead to blurry generations and compounding rollout errors.
 In contrast, World4RL leverages diffusion backbones that generate sharper and temporally coherent rollouts, thereby supporting effective end-to-end reinforcement learning.

-To further adapt world models to robotic manipulation, which involves high-dimensional action spaces and complex environment interactions compared to navigation\cite{bar2024navigationworldmodels} and games\cite{alonso2024diffusionworldmodelingvisual}, we investigate two critical design choices: a two-hot action encoding\cite{hafner2024masteringdiversedomainsworld} scheme that provides an efficient representation of continuous actions while enabling lossless reconstruction, thereby serving as a robust bridge between the RL agent and the world model, and diffusion backbone architectures that determine the fidelity and consistency of predictions.
+To further adapt world models to robotic manipulation, which involves high-dimensional action spaces and complex environment interactions compared to navigation~\cite{bar2024navigationworldmodels} and games~\cite{alonso2024diffusionworldmodelingvisual}, we investigate two critical design choices: a two-hot action encoding scheme that provides an efficient representation of continuous actions while enabling lossless reconstruction, thereby serving as a robust bridge between the RL agent and the world model, and diffusion backbone architectures that determine the fidelity and consistency of predictions.
 These considerations are essential for enabling diffusion world models to serve not only as visual predictors but also as reliable simulators for policy training.
 To this end, our work makes the following key contributions.

-\begin{itemize} \item We propose World4RL, a systematic framework that integrates diffusion world model into RL training for robotic manipulation. \item To improve modeling fidelity and enable more effective policy refinement, we design a two-hot action encoding tailored for robotic manipulation and adopt a diffusion backbone as the world model. \item We validate the effectiveness of World4RL through extensive experiments, showing that it consistently outperforms competitive baselines and significantly enhances policy refinement, improving success rates by 16\% and 25\% in simulation and real-robot experiments, respectively. \end{itemize}
+\begin{itemize} \item We propose World4RL, a two-stage framework for robotic manipulation that pre-trains a diffusion world model and subsequently uses it for RL-based policy refinement. \item To improve modeling fidelity and enable more effective policy refinement, we design a two-hot action encoding tailored for robotic manipulation and adopt a diffusion backbone as the world model. \item We identify and validate several factors critical to stable policy refinement in imagined environments, including broader action-space coverage and more controlled exploration.
+Extensive experiments demonstrate that World4RL achieves state-of-the-art results, with 16\% and 25\% absolute gains in simulation and real-robot settings, respectively. \end{itemize}